richardbarran/django-photologue/docs/pages/installation.rst

 Python 3
 ~~~~~~~~
-Photologue works with Python 3 >= 3.3 and Django >= 1.5.
+Photologue works with Python 3 (3.3 or later) and Django >= 1.5.
 Like Django itself,
 support for Python 3 can be described as "should work, but needs more time on
 production sites to prove itself".
 Use it, but make sure that all features work!